ajayara111/rovertest/README.md

 As this solution if for the Rover we have the following base parameters

  1. Geometry
-		⋅⋅* Boundry condition : the extreme at  which the rover can move ..* Rover Direction : The direction for the rover and future steps ..* XY coordinates of Rover
+		* Boundry condition : the extreme at  which the rover can move
+		* Rover Direction : The direction for the rover and future steps
+		* XY coordinates of Rover

  2.Exception
- 		..*Just now capturing only input errors
+ 		*Just now capturing only input errors

  3. Basic Rover
- 	 	..* For rover movement
+ 	 	* For rover movement

-  *Test
+  * Test
   	Test for regular movement and Exception tests

  Future Enhancement